 8. Optimize for search engine optimization.

 Once you’ve determined your keywords (one per piece), remember to use SEO standard practices for on-page optimization.
 Add alt text to photos and include the keyword in the title, URL, and body copy – but don’t overdo it!
 To boost SEO rankings, you should also link related evergreen articles together.

 Evergreen traffic from search engines

-Once you have a topic and a structural concept for your content, as well as an understanding of the evergreen content tips, it’s time to build search-friendly content.
+Once you have a topic, a structural concept for your content, and an understanding of the evergreen content tips, it’s time to build search-friendly content.